 If you've been guilty of labeling the Garden Route as an elongated seaside stretch of retirement village along the N2 - you're about to be surprised.

-It's obvious really... what can you expect when you put together a magical forest, the world's highest bungee, an enormous concentration of Great White sharks (right on the coastline) and some adventure wanderlust!?
+But what did you expect when you put together a magical forest, the world's highest bungee, an enormous concentration of Great White sharks (right on the coastline) and some adventure wanderlust!?

 Here are 4 Epic Garden Route adventures to try this winter: